-Classics like the sunflower, gladiolus and allium are all familiar summer flowers, but there are many other stems that you can use to create a seasonal arrangement.
+The sunflower, gladiolus and allium are all familiar summer flowers, but there are many other stems that can be used in a seasonal arrangement.
 Luckily, you have all summer long to find your favourites.
 To start you off, we've pulled together this bouquet idea, using a few classic summer flowers.

 You will need